 Having a room made of glass can be beautiful.
 But in a state like Florida it can cause a lot of issues during hurricane season.
 Standard glass is not able to withstand the sustained wind gusts and flying debris present during hurricanes.
 If you have unprotected standard glass windows you run the risk for a lot of damage.

 On the other hand, impact glass windows are designed specifically for this purpose.
 They can withstand the sustained wind gusts and flying debris present during hurricanes.
 So using impact windows is a great choice for a room made of glass.

 Florida Room Window Options

 There are many options when it comes to windows for your Florida room.
 Below we discuss the different options available for impact resistant windows.

-You will generally find impact windows for your Florida room with either vinyl or aluminum.
+You will generally find impact windows for your Florida room available as either vinyl or aluminum frame windows.